Matteson Area Public Library District Computer Lab

-Computers are available to users with a Matteson Public Library card, a library card from a Metropolitan Library System (MLS) member library, or a library card with a compatible barcode from another library system.
+Computers are available to users with a Matteson Area Public Library District card, a library card from a RAILS member library, or a library card with a compatible barcode from another library system.

-Users’ library cards must be in good standing with less than $20.00 in outstanding fines and fees.
+Users’ library cards must be in good standing.

 Users must present their own Library card to access the computers.
 Library cards are NOT transferable to other users.
 Violation of this policy may result in suspension of computer and Library privileges.

 Staff is not permitted to look up the card numbers of users who have forgotten or lost their library card.
-Users needing a new card should apply for one at the Circulation Desk.
+Users needing a new card should apply for one at the Front Desk.

 Parents are responsible for their child’s Internet use.
 All users under 18 must have signed parental permission to use the Internet.

-Permission for Matteson Public Library cardholders under 18 is verified by the user’s SWAN patron record.
+Permission for Matteson Area Public Library District cardholders under 18 is verified by the user’s SWAN patron record.